indepth-dev/community/files/en-us/guides/angular/inject-environment-variables.md

 ## Using existing solutions

-Developing our own Angular builder can be heavy for such a simple need, an alternative would be to use:
+Developing our own Angular builder can be tedious for such a simple need, an alternative would be to use:

-### custom-webpack:
+### custom-webpack

-Allows customizing build configuration without ejecting webpack configuration
+A builder that allows customizing the webpack configuration through some CLI options.

-### ngx-build-plus:
+### ngx-build-plus

-Extends the Angular CLI's default build behavior without ejecting
+An custom builder that allows extending the Angular CLI's default build behavior.

-### @ngx-env/builder:
+### @ngx-env/builder

 A builder I created while writing this article, based on the implementation described below in which I added some features that might be interesting for you:
+- No webpack configuration, simply run `ng add @ngx-env/builder`.
 - Override of all CLI architect targets: `ng serve/build/test/server/extract-i18n`
 - Securing environment variables by limiting them to those starting with `NG_APP` (inspired by create-react-app and vue-cli)
-- Use of `dotenv` and `dotenv-expand` which allows to load environment and reference system environment variables from the .env file
+- Use of `dotenv` and `dotenv-expand` which allows to load environment and reference system environment variables from `.env.*` files
-- Possibility to have `.env.local`, `.env.development`, `.env.test` and `.env.production` files with a conventional hierarchy namely used in create-react-app parcel and vue-cli
+- Possibility to have `.env.local`, `.env.development`, `.env.test` and `.env.production` files with a conventional hierarchy similarily used in create-react-app, parcel and vue-cli
-- Injection of an environment variable directly into the template using the `env` pipe: `'NODE_ENV' | env`.
+- Injection of an environment variables directly into the template using the `env` pipe: `'NODE_ENV' | env`
 - Injection of an environment variable in the index.html `<title>NgApp on %NG_APP_BRANCH_NAME%</title>`

 ## Conclusion